MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Parsing.md

 For more information about the escape requirements, see the documentation for [ProcessStartInfo.Arguments](/dotnet/api/system.diagnostics.processstartinfo.arguments).

-The following examples using the `TestExe.exe` tool.
+The following examples use the `TestExe.exe` tool.
 This tool is used by the Pester tests in the PowerShell source repo.
 The goal of these examples is to pass the directory path `"C:\Program Files (x86)\Microsoft\"` to a native command so that it received the path as a quoted string.